USCbiostats/PM516/docs/week9.md

 &#x27A4; This week we will perform some more complex role-playing exercises.

-&#x27A4; We will also learn a little more about personality types.
+&#x27A4; We will also learn about developing a statistical consulting "brand."

+&#x27A4; There is an optional section on personality types.
 Knowing our own personality type and that of others can help us to have more productive collaborations with investigators.

 ### Before Class